Peta Murgatroyd Says ‘Yes’ To Another Baby After Shocking ‘Dancing With The Stars’ Elimination

 “Peta and I have a deal that we’re going to get pregnant together,” she revealed to the outlet.

 Jenna is still in the DWTS competition, as is Val — and they are living separately due to COVID-19 safety protocols.
-So Peta and Maks may have a head start in the babymaking now.
+That means Peta and Maks may now have a head start in the babymaking.

-That doesn’t leave much of a window for a pregnancy and post-partum recovery.
+That doesn’t leave much of a window for pregnancy and postpartum recovery.

-Of course, Peta has pulled off pregnancy feats before — she was pregnant with Shai and dealing with morning sickness when she won the mirrorball trophy with partner Nyle DiMarco in 2016.
+Of course, Peta has pulled off pregnancy-related feats before — she was pregnant with Shai and dealing with morning sickness when she won the mirrorball trophy with partner Nyle DiMarco in 2016.